sandstorm-io/sandstorm/docs/administering/for-work.md

 If you're interested in these features, we'd love to hear from you.
 Please [contact us](https://sandstorm.io/business)!

+### Open source

+The code for Sandstorm for Work is maintained in the Sandstorm open source project, under the Apache License 2.0.
+Feel free to read [the code in GitHub](https://github.com/sandstorm-io/sandstorm).

 ## How to get Sandstorm for Work